 - Photo of your family

-- Pictures of diverse families or books about families.
-My favorite is Families by Ann Morris.
+- Pictures of diverse families or books about families (I like to use Families by Ann Morris)

-- Geometric Quilt Square with 6" x 6" square
+- Quilt Square Master Template printable (with 6" x 6" square)

-- Family Quilt Square (PDF) with 6" x 6" square
+- Family Quilt Square Template printable (with 6" x 6" square)

 - Butcher paper

-- Make copies of the Geometric Quilt Square and Family Quilt Square for each child.
+- Make a class set of the Family Quilt Square Template, plus an extra copy for you.

-Step 2: Tell the children that a family is made up of lots of different kinds of family members, and we have words to describe them.
-Ask them to name some of their family members (Mom, Dad, Aunt, etc.) and write the names on the word cards.
-Add family vocabulary not mentioned by the students.
+Step 3: Tell students that families are made up of lots of different kinds of family members, and we have words to describe them.
+Ask students to name some of their family members (Mom, Dad, Aunt, etc.) and write the names on the word or index cards.
+After writing each word, add the card to the pocket chart.
+Add any family vocabulary not mentioned by the students.